George Blades (boxer)

-George Blades (born August 27, 1974) is an American former professional boxer who competed from 1999 to 2014 and challenged for the WBO and lineal light heavyweight titles in 2007.
+George Blades (born August 27, 1974) is an American former professional boxer who competed from 1999 to 2014 and challenged for the WBO light heavyweight title in 2007.

 Professional career

-On June 16, 2007, Blades fought Zsolt Erdei for the Lineal and WBO Light Heavyweight titles, but lost by eleventh-round technical knockout.
+On June 16, 2007, Blades fought Zsolt Erdei for the WBO light heavyweight title, but lost by eleventh-round technical knockout.

 On September 28, 2013, Blades fought Jean Pascal, but lost by fifth-round technical knockout.

 On June 21, 2014, Blades fought Chad Dawson, but lost by first-round knockout.